cms-ml/documentation/content/inference/tensorflow2.md

         This attaches a graph object to `model` but disables signature tracing since the input signature is frozen.
         However, you can directly pass it to [`cmsml.tensorflow.save_graph`](https://cmsml.readthedocs.io/en/latest/api/tensorflow.html#cmsml.tensorflow.save_graph).

-    TODO(marcel): Determine input and output tensor names.
+    TODO: Determine input and output tensor names.

 ## Inference in CMSSW

 The inference can be implemented to run in a [single thread](#single-threaded-inference).
-In general, this does not mean that the module cannot be executed with multiple threads (`#!shell cmsRun --numTreads <N> <CFG_FILE>`), but rather that its performance in terms of evaluation time and especially memory consumption is likely to be suboptimal.
+In general, this does not mean that the module cannot be executed with multiple threads (`#!shell cmsRun --numThreads <N> <CFG_FILE>`), but rather that its performance in terms of evaluation time and especially memory consumption is likely to be suboptimal.
 Therefore, for modules to be integrated into CMSSW, ==the [multi-threaded implementation](#multi-threaded-inference) is strongly recommended==.

 ### CMSSW module setup

-If you are aiming to use the TensorFlow interface in a CMSSW ==plugin==, make sure to include
+If you aim to use the TensorFlow interface in a CMSSW ==plugin==, make sure to include

 ```xml linenums="1"
 <use name="PhysicsTools/TensorFlow" />